Scowluga/q-by-practice/puzzles/4_four_is_magic/README.md

 A core part of this problem is integer to string conversion.
 As with any programming problem, we begin by thinking about what exactly happens in this conversion process.

-For small numbers (<100), we can [roughly hardcode this](magic.q#L21).
+For small numbers (<100), we can [roughly hardcode this](magic.q#L18).
-We need to maintain information related to single-digit numbers 1-9, double digits ten-ninety, and special values 11-19.

 For larger numbers, we enter the land of denominations (e.x. hundred, thousand, million, etc.).
-We can now think of the conversion process as a 1D finite state machine:
+Then we can convert with the following steps:
 - Our starting state consists of the input integer `x` and an empty string `s` representing the converted value.
 - We apply each "denomination" in decreasing order of magnitude.
 - We finish by converting the resulting "small" number.